iotaledger/documentation/channels/0.1/references/troubleshooting.md

 ## More than one message found

-This error message is sent by the Channels app.
+This error message is sent by the Channels application.

 You may see this error when trying to use the `Client` object to receive a message on a channel when other copies of that message exist.